Bracial Plexus

 Upper Body Muscles – Deltoids

-Taking Anatomy at the community college in Antelope Valley is sometimes like putting together a puzzle.
+Taking anatomy at the community college in Antelope Valley is sometimes like putting together a puzzle.
 Here is a way to help with the memorization.
 Using stories or mnemonics can help.

 wheres-my-deltoid